Aerospace-AI/Aerospace-AI.github.io/README.md

 ## Welcome to Aerospace-AI

-## Public code will no longer be available on this repository, it is being migrated to another repository
+## Public code will no longer be available on this repository, it can only be shared within the University of Arizona

 ### Related Papers available at https://www.researchgate.net/profile/Brian_Gaudet2